-The presence of incompatible printer drivers may also arise this error.
-Hence, just delete the outdated or corrupt drivers then re-install them.
-Here’s how to proceed-
+The presence of incompatible printer drivers may also cause this issue in Windows 11/10.
+So, just delete the outdated or corrupt drivers, restart your PC, and then reinstall them back.
+Here’s how to proceed –

-- Do the right-click on Start and choose the Run option.
+- Right-click on Start Menu and choose the Run option.

-- Type printmanagement.msc at the void and press OK to launch print management wizard.
+printmanagement.mscand click OK to launch the print management wizard.

-- Next, expand the All Drivers directory as shown below –
+- Expand the All Drivers directory next as shown below –

-- Here, do the right-click on the Microsoft Print To PDF and hit Delete.
+- Do the right-click on the Microsoft Print To PDF and select Delete.

 - If there is more than one printing application, delete all of them.

-- Reboot the PC and add the printer again along with its related drivers.
+- Reboot your PC and add the printer again along with its drivers.

-Note: At first, stop the Printer Spooler visiting the Services tool (discussed in Method 2).
+- First of all, stop the Printer Spooler by opening the Services window (as discussed in Method 2).

-- Click Win and start typing Regedit in the text field.
+- Click the Windows key and start typing Regedit in the text field.

-- Right-click on Registry Editor and select Run as Administrator option.
+- Right-click on Registry Editor from the appeared results and hit Run as Administrator.

-- If the UAC prompt appears, tap Yes to authorize the access.
+- If the UAC prompts, tap Yes to authorize the access.

-- Now, copy/paste the following path at its address bar and press Enter.
-Additionally, you may navigate to the destination folder expanding entries sequentially available on the left pane.
+- Now, copy/paste the below path at its address bar and press Enter.
+Or, you may navigate to the destination folder expanding entries available on the left pane.

 HKEY_LOCAL_MACHINE\SYSTEM\ControlSet001\Control\Print\Printers\*YOUR PRINTER’S NAME*\CopyFiles

-- Next, expand the CopyFiles directory and delete the existing ICM folder.
+- Expand the CopyFiles directory next and delete the existing ICM folder.

-- Once over, Close the Registry window to confirm the recent changes.
+- Once over, Close the Registry window and restart your PC.

-- Restart your PC and check if the printer issue has fixed now or not.
+When Windows 11/10 reloads, check if the printer issue has now been resolved.

-Note: If you are not able to reach out to the above address, try the following path –
+Note: If you are not able to reach out to the above path, try this alternate path –

 HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Print\Providers\Client Side Rendering Print Provider

-- Mae a Right-click on the Client Side Rendering Print Provider thereafter select the delete option using the context menu.
+- Right-click on the Client Side Rendering Print Provider and hit the delete button on the context menu.

-- Make sure to start Printer Spooler service again using Method 2.
+- Make sure to start the Printer Spooler service again using Method 2.

 - Finally, Reboot your PC.